LizMyers/LizMyers.github.io/tfjs01/README.md

 ```
 npm run build
 ```
-### Further Ideas
+### Make it Your Own
 Consider mapping the four function buttons to the 4 arrow keys on your keyboard.
 This could be used to rotate a 360 degree video or a 3d model.

-Alternbatively, you could map the arrow keys to the walking direction on a Google Map or Real Estate tour.
+Alternatively, you could map the arrow keys to the walking direction on a Google Map or Real Estate tour.

 Last but not least, following a recipe, mechanical repair, or other "process" where your hands are dirty or occupied would make a good project to contoll with gestures.